Algebraic K-theory over the infinite dihedral group: an algebraic approach: Applications

 \section{Applications}

-We indicate some applications of our main theorem (Theorem \ref{maink}).
-In \S\ref{First} we prove Theorem~\ref{first}(ii), which describes the restrictions of the maps to the $\widetilde{\Nil}$-terms, with $\theta:\overline{G} \to G$ the inclusion of the canonical index 2 subgroup $\overline{G}$ for any group $G$ over $D_\infty$.
-In \S\ref{Second} we give the first known example of a non-zero $\Nil$ group occurring in the $K$-theory of an integral group ring of an amalgamated free product.
-In \S\ref{Third} we sharpen the Farrell--Jones Conjecture in $K$-theory, replacing the family of virtually cyclic groups by the smaller family of finite-by-cyclic groups.
-In \S\ref{Subsec_PSL2Z} we compute the $K_*(R[\g])$ for the modular group $\g = PSL_2(\Z)$.
+We indicate some applications of our main theorem (\ref{maink}).
+In \fullref{First} we prove \fullref{first}(ii), which describes the restrictions of the maps to the $\wt{\Nil}$-terms, with $\theta:\,\ol{G} \to G$ the inclusion of the canonical index 2 subgroup $\ol{G}$ for any group $G$ over $D_\infty$.
+In \fullref{Second} we give the first known example of a non-zero $\Nil$-group occurring in the $K$-theory of an integral group ring of an amalgamated free product.
+In \fullref{Third} we sharpen the Farrell--Jones Conjecture in $K$-theory, replacing the family of virtually cyclic groups by the smaller family of finite-by-cyclic groups.
+In \fullref{Subsec_PSL2Z} we compute the $K_*(R[\g])$ for the modular group $\g = PSL_2(\Z)$.